2507612boss-byte/eduard-pil-biography-/README.en.md

 ### Fundamental Monograph Cycles
-**1. Cycle "Theory of Economic Crisess" (6 volumes, 3,268 pages).
+**1. Cycle *"Theory of Economic Crisess"* (6 volumes, 3,268 pages).
 A fundamental work presenting a complete development of the author's mathematical model for forecasting and analyzing economic crises.
 The cycle was awarded 5 gold medals at leading international book fairs.

-*   *Covers of the volumes will be added to the gallery*

 **2. Works in the Field of Mechanical and Instrument Engineering**
 *   Pil E.A.
 Technological Support of CAD/CAM for Housing Parts. — St. Petersburg: ITMO, 1993. — 195 p.